jwatson-CO-edu/SPARROW/LISP/dev.md

     - Allow ASM-flavored memory calcs
     - Tracked processes with scheduling
     - Instruction pointer: Points to the current Node in the AST currently executed
+    - Petri guarantees are invalidated where instructions access the FM registers

 # Concepts
 * Execution is a job-shop problem where interpreters are workers